 - Log until buffer is full: The test stops when the buffer memory is full with the log data.
-It takes around 13 hours to fill the buffer. - Timed (or until buffer is full): The test stops when the specified time has elapsed or when the buffer memory has become full.
+Even though the logging time changes depending on the number of receiving satellites, it takes 72 hours minimum to buffer full. - Timed (or until buffer is full): The test stops when the specified time has elapsed or when the buffer memory has become full.